statycc/loop-fission/utilities/readme.md

 * [ROSE AutoPar Guide](https://en.wikibooks.org/wiki/ROSE_Compiler_Framework/autoPar)

-## Transform all original benchmarks
+### Transform all original benchmarks

-The following command performs these steps---transformation, parallelization and template restore---on all original benchmarks automatically, with best effort.
+The following command performs these steps--transformation, parallelization and template restore--on all original benchmarks automatically, with the best effort.
 If it reports errors, you will need to check the output manually.
+Under the hood, it runs [`rose.sh`](rose.sh).

 ```
 make rose
 ```

-Expected output
+**Expected output**

 ```
 3mm          transformed: ✓   parallel: ✓   restored: ✓